 Streamline decision making with clear brand values

-you’re starting to build your personal brand, one of the first few things to determine is your brand positioning and brand values.
+You’re starting to build your personal brand, you need to determine your brand positioning and brand values.
 To simplify, brand positioning is about understanding and determining who you are, what you believe in, and what you can offer.
 If you have these pinned down, you would have the right mindset when you accept or even decline opportunities for you and your brand.
-You can streamline any decision making process.
-If it matches your brand’s mission, vision and values, then it’s the right course of action.
+You can streamline any decision-making process.
+If it matches your brand’s mission, vision, and values, then it’s the right course of action.
 If not, then you can easily discard them.
 Therefore, having a clear personal brand can help you save time making difficult decisions as well as save emotional and mental energy too.